17 April 2025

 What is changing in the management of obesity because of NICE’s announcement?

-Tirzepatide is currently prescribed for the treatment of type 2 diabetes but will shortly also be available for weight loss purposes.
+Tirzepatide is currently prescribed for the treatment of type 2 diabetes but is now available for weight loss purposes but only as described above.

-People in England over the age of 18 who are living with obesity and another weight-related health issues will be able to access the weight loss drug tirzepatide through specialist weight management services from spring 2025.
+People in England over the age of 18 who are living with obesity and another weight-related health issues will be able to access the weight loss drug tirzepatide through specialist weight management services from spring 2025, if they fit the eligibility cohort

 Who can access tirzepatide?

-Eventually this medication will be available for people living with obesity who have a body mass index (BMI) of 35 or over and a weight-related health problem; or a BMI of 32.5 and one weight related health problem; for people from South Asian, Chinese, other Asian, Middle Eastern, Black African or African-Caribbean ethnic backgrounds, who are at a higher risk of medical problems at a lower BMI.
+Eventually this medication will be available for people living with obesity who have a body mass index (BMI) of 40 or over and four other weight-related health problems; or a BMI of 37.5 and one weight related health problem; for people from South Asian, Chinese, other Asian, Middle Eastern, Black African or African-Caribbean ethnic backgrounds, who are at a higher risk of medical problems at a lower BMI.

 Can I access tirzepatide straight away?